Io (mythology): Io as Isis

 Lygdus and his wife, Telethusa, were a poor couple living in Crete.
 When Telethusa becomes pregnant, her husband tells her that they cannot afford to have a daughter, and that they have no other option than to kill the child if it is a daughter.
 Eight months later Io, later in the story mentioned as Isis, comes in a vision to Telethusa telling her that she should keep her daughter when it is born and must tell her husband that it is a boy named Iphis.

-Later in the story, Isis (Io) changes Iphis' sex when she is supposed to marry her fiancée, Ianthe.
+Later in the story, Isis (Io) changes Iphis's sex when she is supposed to marry her fiancée, Ianthe.